 - Compost but also rethink what you compost.
 Keep a broth bag in the freezer.
 Put in carrot ends, the knobs and peels from most veggies, mushroom stalks, stems from herbs, the occasional potato peels, garlic that is about to go bad the papery garlic shells or anything that would be good in broth.
 Turn into stock and use for soups.

-- Eat smaller portion as you can take more if needed (probably the easiest way to loose weight).
+- Eat smaller portion as you can take more if needed (probably the easiest way to lose weight).
 It helps to have smaller plates.
 Do not over-serve people like the grandmas like to.
 Listen to your body.
 Consider splitting the dish at a restaurant if the portions are big.
 Take leftovers home.
 Don’t use trays as people tend to take too much food and without trays, they can only carry as much as they can eat.

 - Support restaurants that prepare wasted food, if there is any around.
-Or fight for legislation to forbid restaurants and shops to waste food, like they did in France.